tidwall/gjson/README.md

 }
 ```

-Each operation was rotated though one of the following search paths:
+Each operation was rotated through one of the following search paths:

 ```
 widget.window.name